-Hyaluronidase is an enzyme that dissolves hyaluronic acid.
+Hyaluronidase is also known as Hylase, it is a prescription-only enzyme that dissolves hyaluronic acid.

-Many Dermal Fillers consist mostly of synthesized hyaluronic acid, this component of the Dermal Filler can therefore be broken down with Hyaluronidase to remove most of the filler.
-The enzyme is injected in the same way as any other injectable treatment and the effects can be seen after several minutes but take a few days to see the full results.
-Hyaluronidase has been used by doctors for injections for years, most commonly to assist the spread of local anesthetic solutions.
+Many Dermal Fillers consist mostly of synthesized hyaluronic acid; this component of the Dermal Filler can therefore be broken down with Hyaluronidase to remove most of the filler.
+The enzyme is injected in the same way as any other injectable treatment and the effects can be seen after several minutes, but it takes a few days to see the full results.
+Hyaluronidase has been used by doctors for injections for years, most commonly to assist the spread of local anaesthetic solutions.

 Dermal Fillers that can be dissolved include:

-Hyaluronidase is not effective on Radiesse, Ellansé, Artefill, Silicone, Sculptra or any other non-HA fillers.
+Hyaluronidase is ineffective on Radiesse, Ellansé, Artefill, Silicone, Sculptra or other non-HA fillers.

 Who performs the Hyaluronidase treatment?

-Dr Teri Johnson has experience performing this advanced correction treatment on patients who have had fillers.
+Dr Teri Johnson has years of experience performing this advanced correction treatment on patients who have had fillers.